 Gemini models use a proprietary tokenizer developed by Google, based on SentencePiece technology.
 The tokenizer is optimized for multimodal content and efficiently handles multiple languages, code, mathematical expressions, and technical content.
 It has approximately 256,000 tokens in its vocabulary and is designed to work seamlessly with Gemini's multimodal architecture, processing text alongside images, audio, and video content.

-Current Gemini models offer impressive context windows: Gemini 2.0 Flash has 1 million tokens, Gemini 1.5 Pro has 2 million tokens (with experimental support for longer contexts), and Gemini 1.5 Flash has 1 million tokens.
+Current Gemini models offer industry-leading context windows: Gemini 3.1 Pro has 2 million tokens, Gemini 3.1 Flash has 1 million tokens, and Gemini 2.5 Pro has 1 million tokens.
 These massive context windows enable processing entire books, large codebases, lengthy videos, or extended conversations in a single prompt, making them ideal for complex, context-rich applications.

-Current Gemini pricing (December 2024): Gemini 2.0 Flash costs $0.075/$0.30 per million input/output tokens, Gemini 1.5 Pro costs $1.25/$5.00, and Gemini 1.5 Flash costs $0.075/$0.30.
-Google also offers free tiers through Google AI Studio with generous limits for experimentation and development.
+Current Gemini pricing (April 2026): Gemini 3.1 Pro costs $1.25/$5.00 per million input/output tokens, Gemini 3.1 Flash costs $0.075/$0.30, and Gemini 2.5 Pro costs $1.00/$4.00.
+Google also offers free tiers through Google AI Studio with generous limits for experimentation.
 Pricing through Google Cloud Vertex AI may include additional cloud service charges.
-Volume discounts are available for enterprise customers.
+Context caching discounts are available for repeated prompts.

 Gemini models excel at multimodal understanding, natively processing text, images, audio, and video in a single model.
 Capabilities include: image analysis and description, video understanding and summarization, audio transcription and analysis, document processing with visual elements, chart and graph interpretation, spatial reasoning, and cross-modal content generation.
-Gemini can analyze hour-long videos, understand complex visual scenes, and generate content across multiple modalities.
+Gemini 3.1 Pro can analyze hour-long videos and understand complex visual scenes with state-of-the-art accuracy.

-Gemini models excel in several key areas: 1) Superior multimodal capabilities across text, image, audio, and video, 2) Massive context windows (up to 2M tokens), 3) Exceptional mathematical and scientific reasoning, 4) Strong coding performance with complex algorithms, 5) Native multilingual understanding across 100+ languages, 6) Competitive pricing with high performance, 7) Deep Google ecosystem integration, and 8) Advanced tool use and function calling capabilities.
+Gemini models excel in several key areas: 1) Industry-leading context windows (up to 2M tokens), 2) Superior multimodal capabilities across text, image, audio, and video, 3) Exceptional mathematical and scientific reasoning, 4) Strong coding performance with complex algorithms, 5) Native multilingual understanding across 100+ languages, 6) Very competitive pricing (especially Gemini 3.1 Flash), 7) Deep Google ecosystem integration, and 8) Advanced tool use and function calling capabilities.

-Gemini models are exceptionally strong at coding tasks, particularly Gemini 2.0 Flash and 1.5 Pro.
-They excel at: understanding large codebases (thanks to massive context windows), generating complex algorithms and data structures, debugging and code optimization, multi-language programming, code explanation and documentation, refactoring suggestions, and translating between programming languages.
-Gemini can process entire repositories and maintain context across multiple files.
+Gemini models are exceptionally strong at coding tasks, particularly Gemini 3.1 Pro.
+They excel at: understanding large codebases (thanks to the 2M token context window), generating complex algorithms and data structures, debugging and code optimization, multi-language programming, code explanation and documentation, refactoring suggestions, and translating between programming languages.
+Gemini can process entire repositories and maintain context across hundreds of files.

 Access Gemini models through: 1) Google AI Studio (free tier with generous limits), 2) Google Cloud Vertex AI (enterprise features and scaling), 3) Gemini API for direct integration, 4) Google Workspace integration (Docs, Sheets, Gmail), 5) Third-party platforms and tools, 6) Mobile apps (Gemini app for Android/iOS).
 Each platform offers different features, pricing, and integration options.
 Google AI Studio is ideal for experimentation, while Vertex AI is better for production deployments.

 Gemini API rate limits vary by model and access method.
-Google AI Studio free tier typically allows 15 requests per minute for Gemini Pro models and 2 requests per minute for Gemini Ultra.
+Google AI Studio free tier typically allows 15 requests per minute for Flash models and lower limits for Pro models.
 Paid tiers through Vertex AI offer much higher limits, often 1000+ requests per minute.
 Rate limits also apply to tokens per minute and requests per day.
 Enterprise customers can request custom rate limits based on their needs.

 Gemini models demonstrate excellent multilingual capabilities across 100+ languages.
 They perform particularly well in major languages like Spanish, French, German, Chinese, Japanese, Korean, Hindi, and Arabic.
-Gemini 2.0 Flash shows enhanced understanding of cultural context, idiomatic expressions, and language-specific nuances.
+Gemini 3.1 Pro shows enhanced understanding of cultural context, idiomatic expressions, and language-specific nuances.
 The models can translate between languages while preserving meaning, tone, and cultural context.
 Token efficiency varies by language, with some non-Latin scripts using more tokens.

-Gemini models offer competitive generation speeds: Gemini 2.0 Flash generates 40-70 tokens/second, Gemini 1.5 Flash generates 50-80 tokens/second, and Gemini 1.5 Pro generates 25-45 tokens/second.
+Gemini models offer competitive generation speeds: Gemini 3.1 Flash generates 80-120 tokens/second, Gemini 3.1 Pro generates 40-60 tokens/second, and Gemini 2.5 Pro generates 30-50 tokens/second.
 Speeds vary based on prompt complexity, multimodal content processing, server load, and response length.
 Multimodal processing (images, video) may reduce speed compared to text-only tasks.
-Input processing is typically much faster than output generation.

-Optimize Gemini prompts by: 1) Leveraging the large context window for comprehensive information, 2) Using clear, specific instructions with examples, 3) Structuring multimodal prompts effectively (text + images/video), 4) Breaking complex tasks into steps, 5) Utilizing Gemini's strong reasoning capabilities, 6) Providing context for cultural or domain-specific content, 7) Using appropriate temperature settings for creativity vs. precision, 8) Testing with different prompt formats, and 9) Monitoring token usage for cost optimization.
+Optimize Gemini prompts by: 1) Leveraging the massive context window for comprehensive information, 2) Using clear, specific instructions with examples, 3) Structuring multimodal prompts effectively (text + images/video), 4) Breaking complex tasks into steps, 5) Utilizing Gemini's strong reasoning capabilities, 6) Providing context for cultural or domain-specific content, 7) Using appropriate temperature settings for creativity vs. precision, 8) Using context caching for repeated system prompts to reduce costs.

 Google implements comprehensive safety measures for Gemini models, including content filtering for harmful, illegal, or inappropriate content.
 The models are designed to decline requests for dangerous activities, hate speech, or illegal content generation.
 Safety filters can be adjusted in some enterprise deployments.
 Gemini aims to be helpful while maintaining responsible AI principles.
 The models also include uncertainty expression and will acknowledge their limitations when appropriate.

 Gemini models are not available for local deployment or traditional fine-tuning.
 However, Google offers model tuning capabilities through Vertex AI, allowing customization for specific use cases using your own data.
 This includes supervised fine-tuning and reinforcement learning from human feedback (RLHF).
-For local deployment needs, consider open-source alternatives, though they may not match Gemini's multimodal capabilities and performance.
+For local deployment needs, consider open-source alternatives like Gemma (Google's open-source model family), though they may not match Gemini's full capabilities.

 Gemini integrates deeply with Google's ecosystem: Google Workspace (Docs, Sheets, Gmail, Drive), Google Search for real-time information, Google Cloud services for enterprise deployment, Android and iOS apps for mobile access, Google Assistant for voice interactions, and various Google developer tools.
 This integration enables seamless workflows, real-time data access, and enhanced productivity across Google's platform ecosystem.